ricardobna/docs/Tutorials/gettingstarted/Step01.rst

    .. note::

-       There's no need for explicitly adding EDC, as a dependency for the MicroUI library, it will be automatically resolved with the correct version.
+       There's no need to add EDC as a dependency for the MicroUI library.
+It will be automatically resolved with the correct version.

 #.
 This call initializes the MicroUI framework and starts the UI Thread,